Estimated reading time: 7 minutes

 What’s the difference between emotional regulation and self-regulation?

-My child has autism and meltdowns.
-Are these goals appropriate?
+My child has autism and frequent meltdowns—are self-regulation IEP goals appropriate?

-What’s a good first step to start the conversation at school?
+What’s a good first step to start talking to the school about self-regulation support?

 Citations